 Of course I have!
 I am called “Potato Paikia”, and which bad boy has not tried every taboo thing in the book at least once?
 LOL.

-Jokes aside, I really did it once some time back – during the start of the project I mentioned we were developing.
-This was needed as a subset of several experiments that were done to fill the knowledge gaps we had.
-That’s also when I discovered how little we knew, versus what we were actually dealing with in the current market.
+Jokes aside, I really did it once some time back – during the start of the brand ambassadors project we’ve been developing.
+This was needed as a subset of several tests and experiments that were done to fill the knowledge gap our team had.
+That’s also when we discovered how little we knew, versus what we were actually dealing with in the current market.